South Africa coronavirus death toll tops 5,000 – latest updates

 South Africa virus death toll tops 5,000

-South Africa's death toll from coronavirus has passed the 5,000 mark, according to official figures released on Sunday by the continent's hardest hit country.
+South Africa's death toll from the virus has passed the 5,000 mark, according to official figures released by the continent's hardest-hit country.

 South Africa registered 85 new deaths from the virus in the previous 24 hours, bringing the death toll to 5,033.